prismicio/vuejs-starter/README.md

 ```

 Then you can access it at [http://localhost:8080](http://localhost:8080).
-You'll see a tutorial that explain how to create your first Vue component filled with content retrieved from Prismic.
+You'll find a tutorial that explains how to create your first Vue component filled with content retrieved from Prismic.

 ## How to remove the tutorial from this project